reeannvirginia/react-app-challenge/README.md

 ### React Concepts

-- The app makes use of hooks the following hooks:
+- The app makes use of the following hooks:
   - useState
   - useEffect
   - useMemo